 Becoming a Mom™/Comenzando bien®

 Becoming a Mom/Comenzando bien is a prenatal curriculum presenting a supportive group setting for pregnant women that is offered in both English and Spanish.
 Throughout nine sessions, women learn about having a healthy pregnancy with topics like prenatal care, nutrition, stress, labor and birth, postpartum care and newborn care.
 It also provides culturally relevant social support and demonstrates improved birth outcomes among program participants.
-In 2010, over 9,000 women participated in Comenzando bien classes at more than 40 sites across California and in 2011, we are hoping to reach 10,000 women.
+There are over 40 Becoming a Mom/Comenzando bien sites in California, serving more than 7,000 women each year.

 The California Chapter holds regular facilitator trainings for health professionals wishing to learn the curriculum, and is currently collaborating on a comprehensive evaluation of the curriculum with the Texas and Kansas Chapters.
 Please email us if you would like more information about implementing this curriculum or attending a training.